swiftlang/swift-package-manager/Documentation/Registry.md

 | `source-archive`  | `application/zip`  | The source archive of the package.        | REQUIRED          |
 | `metadata`        | `application/json` | Additional information about the release. | OPTIONAL          |

+A client MUST set a `Content-Type` header with the value `multipart/form-data`. `boundary` can be any string.

+A client MAY use any valid value (e.g., `binary`) for the `Content-Transfer-Encoding` header.

-A client MUST set a `Content-Type` header with the value `multipart/form-data`, and a `Content-Length` header with the total size of the body in bytes.
+A client SHOULD set the `Content-Length` header with the total size of the body in bytes.

 A client SHOULD set the `Accept` header with the value `application/vnd.swift.registry.v1+json`.